daranzolin/daranzolin.github.io/_posts/2019-01-20-bs-simulation.markdown

 irrepressible grins, and pinkened cheeks.
 This puts him at a competitive disadvantage while playing certain table games that require an element of deception.

-For example, six of us recently played [the popular table game Cheat/BS/I doubt it.](https://www.pagat.com/beating/cheat.html)
-I won't go over the mechanics here, but it wasn't long before the bad liar wondered aloud: 'What are the chances that I wouldn't have to lie and still win the game?'
+For example, six of us recently played [the popular Cheat/BS/I doubt it.](https://www.pagat.com/beating/cheat.html) I won't go over the mechanics here, but it wasn't long before the bad liar wondered aloud: 'What are the chances that I wouldn't have to lie and still win the game?'
 My blogging antennae perked up immediately, and I announced that we could run a simulation and even ~~brag~~ blog about it later.
 Another friend scoffed and expressed disbelief (whether through ignorance or malice I do not know), and the challenge was set.

 <!--more-->